john-k-walton/Prologue-Oscillators/README.md

 M3fast - these files implement the same functionality as M3_1.6.1a, however the attack period has been reduced by 1/5th for faster plucky envelopes, plus there is a small amount of Key Tracking with attack timing; faster envelopes with higher notes.

-Plaits_SineLFO - recompile of *all* Plaits models with Peter Allwin's port code base 1.6.1. so all of Peter's are included with LFO's in addition to Noise, Particle, Swarm, Bass Drum, Snare, and Hi Hat.
+Plaits_SineLFO - recompile of *all* Plaits models with Peter Allwin's port code base 1.6.1.
+So, all of Peter's original compiled modules are included with his LFO's PLUS addition to Noise, Particle, Swarm, Bass Drum, Snare, and Hi Hat.

 Modal 2 - a late addition was a sucessful porting of Modal model. other model in the Mini-Rings ensamble.

 ----
 I'm using Yorich Tech's Low Frequency Expander to demo some modulation schemes.
 With it, I've been able to create time varying modulations of the Shape and Shift-Shape model inputs, while using the builtin single-input modulation options of M3 to modulate the 3rd or 4th variable.
 Whoa!